School Uniform Shoe Policies and Orthotics: What UK Parents Need to Know

 Does having a prescription automatically mean my child has a disability under the Act?

-Not automatically, but many conditions for which orthotics are prescribed meet the legal definition of disability under the Equality Act.
+Not automatically, but many conditions for which orthotics are prescribed do meet the legal definition.
 The definition covers physical impairments that have a substantial and long-term adverse effect on the ability to carry out normal day-to-day activities.
 Your child's GP or orthotist can advise on whether the condition meets this threshold.

 The school has agreed to an adjustment but says the shoes must be plain black.
 Can we find compatible plain black shoes?